Zoomed Image

 No Depreciation

 Some assets (e.g. land) should not be depreciated.
-Assign a "No Depreciation" type to prevent the system from calculating charges.
+Assign the seeded NONE type ("No Depreciation") to prevent the system from calculating charges.

 Formula Flexibility

-xAssets depreciation types are not limited to the standard methods above.
-You can use any mathematical formula or lookup table, giving you full control over how asset values are reduced over time.
+xAssets depreciation types are not limited to the seeded methods above.
+Any depreciation type's formula can use mathematical operators, the built-in value/time/convention tokens, and rate-table lookups, giving you full control over how asset values are reduced over time.
 This supports:

 Creating a New Depreciation Type